-In order to enter Palestine, you need to pass the Israeli immigration, which is one of the hardest things.
+To enter Palestine, you have to pass Israeli immigration, which is one of the hardest things.

-This post is just a small advice from a Japanese traveler, which doesn’t ensure your safe entry into Israel.
+This post is just a piece of advice from a Japanese traveler, which doesn’t ensure your safe entry into Israel.

-The situation can be changed often.
-It’d be better to check the latest forum on Lonely Planet or so before you fly.
+The situation may change often.
+It’d be better to check the latest posts on the Lonely Planet forum before you fly.

 Also see: How to cross the border

-With Israeli stamp, you won’t be able to enter these 9 countries below;
+With an Israeli stamp, you won’t be able to enter these 9 countries below;

 Iraq, Lebanon, Libya, Saudi Arabia, Sudan, Syria, Yemen, Somalia, and Iran

-If you’ll visit those countries, be careful not to get stamps on your passport both when you enter and leave Israel.
+If you’re planning to visit those countries, be careful not to get stamps on your passport when you enter and leave Israel.

-You will be catechized the reason after asking “No Stamp” at passport control.
+You will be catechized as the reason after asking no Stamp at passport control.